-Communication is key in strategic management.
-It is needed when developing a strategy, and then when implementing it (change management).
-Effective communication is different in each country and, as a result, so is the way in which to address and motivate stakeholders and staff.
-Each NOC that is working with recommendations from this book, must reflect on adapting them to their NOC culture (organisational culture), based on the national culture.
+Communication is needed when developing a strategy, as well as when implementing it (change management).
+Effective communication is different in each country.
+Each NOC that is working with recommendations from this book must reflect on adapting them to their NOC culture (organisational culture) based on the national culture.
+Each culture possesses its own set of components dictating the limits of what is culturally acceptable.
+Therefore, when it comes to communication, it is important whether a culture acts more in a high context or a low context.